Quantum physics informed neural networks for multi-variable partial differential equations: Introduction

 Combining CVQC and PINNs naturally leads to QPINNs, which exploit quantum computational advantages for physics-informed machine-learning tasks.
 First attempts to exploit this potential include applications such as solving one-dimensional Poisson equations using single-qumode circuits~\cite{Markidis2022} and employing multi-qumode structures for deeper networks in various differential equations~\cite{knudsen2020solving}.
 Furthermore, PINNs have been implemented on qubit-based quantum architectures, solving a diverse array of differential equations~\cite{e26080649,sedykh2024hybrid,Siegl2024}, including fully quantum~\cite{leong2022variational,gaitan2020finding,paine2023physics} and hybrid approaches~\cite{trahan2024quantum}.

 Despite these advances, existing QPINN implementations typically rely on nested gradient calculations to compute higher-order derivatives.
 This dependence increases computational complexity and can compromise solution accuracy, restricting the effectiveness of QPINNs in solving more complex differential equations.
 Previously, some of the authors have already addressed quantum machine learning tasks by exploiting gate model architecture \cite{lazzarin2022multi}, adiabatic architecture \cite{moro2023anomaly,noe2024quantum} and measurement-based architecture \cite{corli2023max}.
 Here, to address the above limitation of QPINNs over the continuous variable encoding, we propose a novel quantum neural network architecture specifically designed for computing higher-order derivatives , avoiding nested gradient calculations.
 Our implementation leverages established quantum computing and machine learning libraries, notably TensorFlow and Strawberry Fields~\cite{tensorflow2015-whitepaper,strawberryfields2024quantum,killoran2019strawberry}, enabling more efficient and accurate solutions.
 We demonstrate the effectiveness of our proposed QPINN architecture by solving the temporal evolution of the heat equation as a representative PDE.

+A rigorous analysis on the quantum speedup, when dealing with finite difference method, has already been carried out by Linden et al.~\cite{linden2022quantum}.
+The authors, benchmarking five classical methods versus five quantum methods to solve the heat equation in a rectangular domain, state that there is an almost quadratic speedup, for a number of dimension $d\geq 2$.
+However, in this paper we do not address finite difference methods, but instead a heuristic one, based on variational quantum circuits.

 Our approach mitigates current limitations in existing simulation libraries and represents a significant step toward solving broader classes of PDEs with higher precision~\cite{virtanen2020scipy}.

+In order to address the robustness against noise, we also develop a realistic noise environment based on an experimental campaign of photon counting carried out on a quantum photonic processor provided by Xanadu company, known as X8 \cite{xanaduX8}.
+We exploit such measurements to compute the attenuation factor on each channel and simulate QPINNs in a noisy environment.
+The results prove the resilience of QPINNs against optical noise.

-This work is organized as follows: Section 2 summarizes the encoding of neural networks over the continuous variable scheme, Section 3 involves our design of the quantum physics informed neural network, while Section 4 discusses our results.
-Finally, in the Conclusion section we outline implications and future directions.
+This work is organized as follows: Section 2 summarizes the encoding of neural networks over the continuous variable scheme, Section 3 involves our design of the quantum physics informed neural network, while Section 4 discusses our results, Section 5 evaluates resilience of QPINNs with respect to realistic noise.
+Finally, in the Conclusion Section we outline implications and future directions.